jlm429/bettermdptools/readme.md

 ### About
 Bettermdptools is a package meant to help acclimate users to [gymnasium](https://gymnasium.farama.org/), which is a maintained fork of OpenAI’s Gym library.
-Bettermdptools includes - a few planning and RL algorithms, some useful utils and plots, a transition and rewards matrix for blackjack, and starter code to get going with gymnasium.
+Bettermdptools includes - a few planning and RL algorithms, some useful utils and plots, a transition and reward matrix for blackjack, and starter code to get going with gymnasium.
 That's it!

 ### Install